A Novel Mixed-Integer Linear Programming Formulation for Continuous-Time Inventory Routing: Mathematical Modeling

 \section{Mathematical Modeling}

-In this section, we present a mathematical formulation for the CIRP.
-We highlight that the CIRP setting deviates from archetypal vehicle routing problems in a number of non-straightforward ways, posing certain challenges for the modeler.
-For example, in the CIRP: (i)~we need to handle multiple visits at a customer in continuous time; (ii)~a vehicle might deliver product multiple times while on a given customer visit; (iii)~a vehicle might have to perform multiple trips during the planning horizon; (iv)~we need to monitor and constrain inventory levels continuously in time.
-In what follows, we discuss how to tackle these rich features in our CIRP model.
+In this section, we present a mathematical formulation for the CTIRP.
+We highlight that the CTIRP setting deviates from archetypal vehicle routing problems in a number of non-straightforward ways, posing certain challenges for the modeler.
+For example, in the CTIRP: (i)~we need to handle multiple visits at a customer in continuous time; (ii)~a vehicle might deliver product multiple times while on a given customer visit; (iii)~a vehicle might have to perform multiple trips during the planning horizon; (iv)~we need to monitor and constrain inventory levels continuously in time.
+In what follows, we discuss how to tackle these rich features in our CTIRP model.